 Insulation materials used included: sarking board, wool, heraklith, crushed glass and LECA.
 In addition to the original elm floorboards, limecrete (with underfloor heating), oak, rubber, bamboo and local stone floors have been fitted.
 A variety of natural paints were used - lime wash, distemper, clay, soya and milk paint.

 A 14kw PV array has been sited on the East/ West facing barn roofs (almost invisible) and two Sonnen Battery 10s provide 22kWh of battery storage.
-This year we fitted a ground source heat pump to heat water and provide heating for the house..
+A ground source heat pump heats water and provide heating for the house..

 Rainwater is diverted to fill a pond adjacent to the reed bed sewage system.